 From Ebenalp to Schäfler Hut you can expect to take just under an hour to complete the hike.
 Once you reach the hut you may want to stop for a drink or a snack before venturing on for a few more moments to the viewpoint, which is one of the best spots in the Alpstein region.

-The first viewpoint is just above the Schäfler Ridge and is only 1-minuet up the hill from the Schäfler Hut.
-Here you can get great views of Schäfler Ridge, Santis and the valleys on either side without having to venture much further.
+The first viewpoint is just above the Schäfler Ridge and is only 1-minute up the hill from the Schäfler Hut.
+Here you can get great views of Schäfler Ridge, Santis, and the valleys on either side without having to venture much further.
 I took the following shot here about 1.5 hours before sunset.

 The golden hour had arrived so I ventured down from the top viewpoint and began to wander along the path on Schäfler Ridge capturing other hikers and exploring the different angles as the light continued to change.